Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 How Many Patients Has Expanded Access Helped?

 Annually, the FDA releases the number of expanded access requests received and the number of requests that are allowed to proceed.
 While the agency gets approximately 1,000 expanded access requests a year, a request can be for one patient or many patients.
-The most recent data published by the FDA on the expanded access program shows that in fiscal year 2019, the FDA allowed 1,755 expanded access requests to proceed.
-Of these requests, 1,108 were for non-emergency situations for single patients, 444 were for emergency situations for single patients, and 51 were for multiple patients.
-Of these 51 multi-patient protocols, 31 of the approved protocols were deemed to be "intermediate" (defined as more than one but less than many patients) in size, and 20 were deemed "large."
-Without knowing the names of the drugs, we cannot know the number of patients involved in these intermediate and large requests; however, it is not unheard of to have more than 1,000 patients in a large expanded access program.
-CUPA is aware of one large expanded access program that provided an investigational drug to more than 35,000 patients.
+The most recent data published by the FDA on the expanded access program shows that in fiscal year 2021, the FDA allowed 2,277 expanded access requests to proceed.
+Of these requests, 1,001 were for non-emergency situations for single patients, 1,247 were for emergency situations for single patients, and 29 were for multiple patients.
+Of these 29 multi-patient protocols, 17 of the approved protocols were deemed to be "intermediate" (defined as more than one but less than many patients) in size, and 12 were deemed “treatment” size, which is the largest multi-patient protocol.
+We cannot know the number of patients involved in these intermediate and large requests; however, it is not unheard of to have more than 1,000 patients in a large expanded access program.
+Before the Covid-19 pandemic, CUPA was aware of one large expanded access program that provided an investigational drug to more than 35,000 patients; during the pandemic, an expanded access program enrolled around 100,000 patients.
 No one knows exactly how many patients receive non-trial preapproval access in the United States, but it is certainly more than just the number of expanded access requests allowed to proceed by the FDA.

 Why Not Remove the FDA from the Expanded Access Process?